largest desert in india

 5. Peacocks, Peafowl, Blackbuck, the Chinkara, and Indian Gazelle are some of the animals that people most frequently see in Indian deserts.

-Names of Indian Desert
+Names of Indian Deserts

 1. Hunder Desert, Ladakh